First, what causes acne scars?

 The dark spots that remain on skin are caused by inflammation during the skin’s healing process.

 When your skin is opened up (example-a pimple pop), and then closes back together, you can get abnormal tone, pigmentation and even texture.

 Sometimes broken blood vessels that remain after an acne lesion fades can cause a red or purple “splotch” rather then a than a brown one.
 These are commonly seen in people who are more fair/light skinned.

 Some acne marks are totally within your control while others are genetically pre-determined.
 People with deeper skin tones are more prone to develop darker marks or hyperpigmentation.

 People with lighter skin tones may get more of the redness and purplish post acne markings.
 There are lifestyle habits that can make dark marks and scars worse.

 Special note to bodybuilders with active body acne and high DHT who don’t want to take a DHT oral blocker: High DHT can be lowered by certain bioidentical hormones like progesterone if you don’t want to take conventional drugs.
-It can also be countered with shampoos like ketoconozole which is a cutaneous DHT blocker.
+It can also be countered topically with shampoos like ketoconozole which is a cutaneous DHT blocker.

 Laser treatments are either ablative or non-ablative.
 Ablative lasers resurface the skin by removing outer layers.
 Non-ablative lasers create changes in the dermis without causing damage to the skin’s surface.
 Unlike ablative lasers, there is minimal to no downtime when you use non-ablative lasers but the results are not as good, quite frankly.